-In 2018 Dan worked for double Ivor Novello winner Joris de Man on his multi award winning music for the Horizon Zero Dawn Playstation franchise.
-In particular assisting with the recording sessions in Prague for Animortal's feature animation Chuck Steel, Rise of the Trampires, and at Air Studios in London for the recording sessions for Horizon Zero Dawn, The Frozen Wilds.
-Dan also assisted Ilan Eshkeri on multiple series for the BBC including Informer, Vanity Fair, Watership Down, and also feature film Farming, and playstation game The Sims 4.
+In 2018 Dan worked for double Ivor Novello winner Joris de Man assisting with the recording sessions at Air Studios in London for the recording sessions for Horizon Zero Dawn, The Frozen Wilds.
+Dan also assisted Ilan Eshkeri on multiple projects including Informer, Vanity Fair, Watership Down, Farming, and Playstation game The Sims 4.
 Dan also wrote his soundtrack for Eaten By Lions, starring Jonny Vegas, which had a cinema release in 100 Odeon and Cineworld screens around the UK.
 Dan's music was also featured on BAFTA Cymru nominated short Only Child, dir Andy Toovey.
 The film won the Best Score award at Top Shorts Film Festival.
-Dan also assisted Pete Davison with his score to multi million pound animation Strike.
+Dan also assisted Pete Davison with his score for Strike.

 In 2017 Dan scored Jason Wingard's debut feature In Another Life, and it won a BIFA award, as well as Best UK Feature at Raindance Film Festival.
 The film was shown at festivals around the world, and had an independent cinema run in the UK.
-The film was set in the Calais Jungle, so Dan worked with French speaking singers to create an immersive soundtrack, as well as collaborating with the director's daughter on a piano piece, to create the score.
-Dan also interned at Henry Jackman's studio in LA, on site at Hans Zimmer's studio, Remote Control Productions, whilst Hans was working on the score to Chris Nolan's film Dunkirk.
-At the time Henry Jackman was finishing the score to King Kong, Skull Island, and working on the soundtrack to Kingsman, and Jumanji, welcome to the Jungle.
+Dan also interned at Henry Jackman's studio in LA, on site at Hans Zimmer's studio, Remote Control Productions.
+He also worked as an assistant copyeditor on Joris de Man's score for Animortal feature Chuck Steel, Night of the Trampires.